 When running VBoxManage without parameters or when supplying an invalid command line, the below syntax diagram will be shown.
 Note that the output will be slightly different depending on the host platform; when in doubt, check the output of VBoxManage for the commands available on your particular host.

 Usage:

-VBoxManage [-v|--version] print version number and exit VBoxManage [-q|--nologo] ... suppress the logo
+VBoxManage [-v|--version] print version number and exit

-1For details, see chapter 8.6, VBoxManage createvm, page 117.
+1For details, see chapter 8.6, VBoxManage createvm, page 129.